Trump expresses doubts Putin is willing to end the Ukraine war, a day after saying a deal was close

 Zelenskyy called it a “good meeting” on social media after the funeral.

 “We discussed a lot one on one.
 Hoping for results on everything we covered.
 Protecting lives of our people.
 Full and unconditional ceasefire.
-Reliable and lasting peace that will prevent another war from breaking out,” he said on X. “Very symbolic meeting that has potential to become historic, if we achieve joint results.
+Reliable and lasting peace that will prevent another war from breaking out,” said the Ukrainian leader, who also held talks Saturday with British Prime Minister Keir Starmer.
+“Very symbolic meeting that has potential to become historic, if we achieve joint results.
 Thank you."

-The White House called the discussion “very productive” and said it would release more details later.
+The White House called the discussion “very productive."
 The meeting lasted about 15 minutes inside St. Peter’s Basilica at the Vatican, where Francis often preached the need for a peaceful end to the war, just before Trump and Zelenskyy took their seats at the outdoor funeral service.

 The Vatican long ago had offered to help facilitate peace talks and Francis had regularly called for peace and dialogue from the altar of the basilica.
 That Trump and Zelenskyy spoke privately, face to face and hunched over on chairs on the marbled floors of the pope’s home, on the day of his funeral, was perhaps a fitting way to honor his wishes.